skysecs/fortserver/README.zh-CN.md

 ## License & Copyright

-Copyright (c) 2014-2024 fortserver fortserver, All rights reserved.
+Copyright (c) 2014-2024 fortserver, All rights reserved.

 Licensed under The GNU General Public License version 3 (GPLv3)  (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at